msjulietruong/msjulietruong/README.md

 - 👋 Hi, I’m @msjulietruong!
 Welcome to my profile.
-- 👀 I’m interested in creating dynamic and fun websites and mobile applications.
+- 👀 I’m interested in creating dynamic and fun websites/mobile applications.
 - 🌱 I’m currently learning Python, C++, Java, and Javascript.
 In addition, how to take care of indoor plants!
 - 💞️ I’m looking to collaborate on any coding projects!
 - 📫 Best way to reach me is at msjulietruong@gmail.com!